DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 To Gray
 ~~~~~~~~~~~~~~
-This operation converts the input image into a gray scale image with user specified weights to control the gray level.
-An exmaple of this settings is shown below.
+This operation converts the input image into a gray scale image with user-specified weights to control the gray level.
+An example of this settings is shown below.

 .. image:: Images/toGray/gui.png
     :align: center

 |

-The user specified values R,G and B will determine each of the channels weights when converting to gray scale.
+The user-specified values R,G and B will determine each of the channels weights when converting to gray scale.
 The sum of wights should be equal to 1.
 The default value for each channel is 0.33.
-An exmaple of an input image and output using the
+An example of an input image and output using the
 'To Gray' operation are shown below, respectively.

 .. image:: Images/toGray/in.png